ATIF930BK - Cooker AIRLUX - Free user manual and instructions

 To check if pans are compatibles:

-Put a little water in a pan placed on an induction heating zone set at level [9].
+- Put a little water in a pan placed on an induction heating zone set at level [9].
 This water must heat in a few seconds.

-A magnet stucks on the bottom of the pan.
+- A magnet stucks on the bottom of the pan.

-Pan dimension
+Pan size

-Examples of cooking power setting
+Examples of power settings for cooking

 (the values below are indicative)